Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

 - tensor-trigonometric relativistic interpretations for Doppler effects and for an aberration, and also for the Thomas orthoprecession; the angular velocity of this orthoprecession and its connection with Coriolis acceleration of a material object at its non-collinear motion in the pseudo-Euclidean space-time of Minkowski.

-Here one should at least briefly argue the position of the author, which he stated in the discussion Ch.
+Here one should argue the position of the author, which he stated in the discussion Ch.
 9A.
 In it, the mathematical description of relativistic motions of an object was subdivided into real ones (locally at the place of events) and observable ones (at a remote place of their fixation), with a significant difference in the potential of the gravitational field in these places.
 In GTR by Albert Einstein, this mathematical description is maid according to the changing values of the metric tensor of space-time formed by the gravitational field and inertia of the object (G-field).
 But an observable motion is accepted as a real motion in all further conclusions.
 This is a positivist point of view, coming from the views of Ernst Mach in his work: “Die Mechanik in ihrer Entwickelung historisch-kritisch dargestellt. – 1904”.
 In GTR, a straight line is the trajectory of a ray of light, since on a cosmic scale there is really nothing to tie it to.
-This idea came from the creators of non-Euclidean geometry, and Karl Gauss even tried to test it.
-Therefore, the gravitational effect on moving photons from cosmic objects bends not only their path, but also the physical and mathematical space-time itself of GTR.
+This idea with using light rays comes from the creators of non-Euclidean geometry.
+Carl Gauss even tried to test it with his students on a triangle of 3 mountain peaks.
+However, in GTR, the gravitational effect on moving photons from massive cosmic objects bends not only their path, but also the physical and mathematical space-time itself of GTR.
 The main contradictions in this approach are the following.

 -The real and remotely fixed descriptions of one motion must inevitably differ, since at the place of observation the gravitational field is completely different, that is, information about the real motion reaches the external observer through the gravitational lens.

--In a curved pseudo-Riemannian space-time of GTR, there is no complete group of motions, and, therefore, there is no uniqueness of motions mapping in various coordinate bases.
+-In a curved pseudo-Riemannian space-time of GTR, there is not its complete group of motions, and, therefore, there is no uniqueness of motions mapping in various coordinate bases;

-- Electrically and magnetically curved rays of light are not considered straight lines and do not bend the space-teme.
+- electrically and magnetically curved rays of light are not considered straight lines and do not bend the space-time.
 So, a ray of light is bent not only in a gravitational field, but also under the influence of fields created by electric charges and magnetic dipoles.
-Due to the fact that the absolute electric and magnetic permeabilities are many orders of magnitude higher than the gravitational constant in similar CGS units, then these ray curvatures are observed even in terrestrial conditions in media with a variable refractive index.
+Due to the fact that the absolute electric and magnetic permeabilities are many orders of magnitude higher than the gravitational constant in similar CGS units, then these ray curvatures are observed even in terrestrial conditions in media with a variable refractive index, which, if space were curved, would cause complete decadence in its description.

 - More widely, in GTR, there is no answer to the cardinal question: why should space-time be curved in a gravitational field, but not curved in other physical fields?